Enterprises must consider agency, accountability and access during their AI implementation journeys.

 The enterprise ecosystem sits at a critical inflection point.
 The transition from basic automation to autonomous, agentic artificial intelligence is not simply a step change but a profound transformation in the very nature of digital work.

-As organizations invest in these enterprise AI agents—digital actors capable of perception, deliberation and independent action—they encounter the “permission paradox.”
+As organizations invest in enterprise AI agents—digital actors capable of perception, deliberation and independent action—they encounter the “permission paradox.”
 Every permission and piece of access that empowers an agent also multiplies exposure, risk and accountability in ways that legacy models may not be well-equipped to govern.

 From Automation to Agency: The Rise of Goal-Driven AI